 Colorado trails Southwest Region

-While the Southwest region isn’t a difficult “Rock Crawling” expedition, it is just breathtaking in its history and beauty and along with its breathtaking vistas comes some cliffs, high shelf walls, summit passes, and narrow roads.
+While the Southwest region isn’t an extreme “Rock Crawling” expedition, it is just breathtaking in its history and beauty and along with its breathtaking vistas comes some cliffs, high shelf walls, summit passes, and narrow roads.
 The book does a great job of helping you understand and navigate such areas and if you’re a beginner sets you out on the best experience.

 Colorado trails, Central Region